ROCm/MIVisionX/rocAL/rocAL_pybind/examples/tf_petsTrainingExample/README.md

 ## Running tf_petsTrainingExample

 ### Building the required TF Rocm docker
-Use the instructions in the [docker section](../../../../../docker) to build the required [Tensorflow docker](../../../../../docker/tensorflow)
+* Use the instructions in the [docker section](../../../../docker) to build the required [Tensorflow docker](../../../../docker/tensorflow)
+* Upgrade pip to the latest version.

+### Building the required Pytorch Rocm docker
+* Use the instructions in the [docker section](../../../../docker) to build the required [Pytorch docker](../../../../docker/pytorch)
+* Run requirements.sh to install the required packages.

 ### Running the training